Rulisetiawati/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Ruli Setiawati is a Master of Data Science student, specializing in Computational Linguistics, at the University of British Columbia and a data analytics consultant.
+Ruli Setiawati is a Master of Data Science student, specializing in Computational Linguistics, at the University of British Columbia.
+She is also a [Davis United World Scholars](https://www.davisuwcscholars.org/).
 She enjoys drawing meaningful insights to solve problems and grow businesses.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.